saibaliit86/First/README.md

 # First
 Just trying out the first time
+Attached is a printjunk.py file
+Lets see how it works